spxbhuhb/zakadabar-stack/doc/guides/backend/Settings.md

 It is possible to provide settings to the server by environment variables:

 - the `--env-auto` server flag enables automatic mapping,
-- the `--env-expicit` server flag enables explicit mapping.
+- the `--env-explicit` server flag enables explicit mapping.

 When both flag is present, the server first applies the automatic mapping, then the explicit mapping.